Editorial Board

 Petra Lenz received her B.A. degree in Biology from the University of California San Diego in 1976 and her Ph.D. in Biological Sciences from the University of California Santa Barbara in 1983.
 While at UCSB, she returned to her native Brazil to work on a project investigating nutrient cycling in an Amazonian várzea lake.
 She joined the research faculty of the Pacific Biosciences Research Center at the University of Hawaii Manoa in 1990, where she started a career studying the physiological ecology of planktonic organisms.
 Her early work included the first quantitative measurements of sensitivity of copepod mechanoreceptors and the discovery of myelin in some but not all copepods.
 More recently, she has explored the world of ‘omics for non-model species, generating molecular resources for marine copepods.
 Motivated by global climate change and documented changes to zooplankton distributions, she is using environmental transcriptomics to understand acclimatization and life-history adaptations in sub-arctic copepods.

-Managing Editors
+Managing Editor

 Arthur Ziggiatti Güth

-Assistant to the Editor-in-Chief
+Assistants to the Editor-in-Chief

 usp_branco.png